-“What is the best kind of anchor and rode for my boat?”
 We get asked that question a lot, and the answer is often “more than one anchor, of different types.”
-While you might wonder if we are just trying to sell a few more anchors, the experts generally agree with this viewpoint.
-The type of bottom—mud, grass, sand, coral or rock—will dictate different choices of anchors, as will the size and windage of the boat, the wind conditions and the seastate.
+The type of bottom—mud, grass, sand or rock—will dictate different choices of anchors, as will the size and windage of the boat, the wind conditions and the sea state.

-Choose between the two most common anchor styles, the fluke and the plow, or if your boating is in a small boat, on protected inland waters, the inland type.
+Choose between the two most common anchor styles, the fluke and the plow, or if you are boating in a small boat, on protected inland waters, the inland type.

 The most popular type of anchor is the fluke anchor, also called the Lightweight or Danforth, which includes the West Marine Traditional and Performance2 anchors and is often the only anchor on many smaller boats.
 Light and easy to weigh, it stows flat and holds well in mud or sand.
 Its excellent holding power-to-weight ratio means you can use a lighter anchor compared to other types, but it doesn’t hold well in grassy or rocky surfaces.
 Its flukes and stock (the wide crossbar at the top) are more prone to foul on rocks or the anchor rode.

 Plow and Scoop anchors—the “single point” style represented by the Manson Supreme, Rocna, CQR, Delta and Claw—have the best all-around holding ability in varying bottom conditions.
 They generally reset themselves easily if the wind or current changes direction.
 The newest “scoop” designs, like the Manson and Rocna anchors, include round “roll bars” that self-right the anchor, automatically turning it right side up.